Cam4: Strategic partnerships

-In February 2017, CAM4 announced a partnership with teledildonics manufacturer Kiiroo, launching a "live touch" feature that sync's the vibration of the Kiiroo sex toy to tokens tipped during a live webcam show.
+In February 2017, Cam4 announced a partnership with teledildonics manufacturer Kiiroo, launching a "live touch" feature that syncs the vibration of the Kiiroo sex toy to tokens tipped during a live webcam show.

-Sponsorships and philanthropy
+Sponsorships

-CAM4 is a diamond member of the Free Speech Coalition and has been a title sponsor of the Association of Sites Advocating Child Protection (ASACP) since 2011.
+Cam4 is a diamond member of the Free Speech Coalition and has been a title sponsor of the Association of Sites Advocating Child Protection (ASACP) since 2011.

-In September 2017, CAM4 teamed up with American model and activist Amber Rose in support of The Amber Rose SlutWalk, a nonprofit advocacy organization that works to end slut-shaming and to spark a conversation on women's empowerment and LGBTQ rights.
+In September 2017, Cam4 teamed up with American model and activist Amber Rose in support of The Amber Rose SlutWalk, a nonprofit advocacy organization that works to end slut-shaming and to spark a conversation on women's empowerment and LGBTQ rights.

-CAM4 is a principal sponsor of the New York AIDS Walk.
+Cam4 is a principal sponsor of the New York AIDS Walk.

-In September 2021, CAM4 announced its renewed sponsorship of Pineapple Support, a non-profit organization that offers low cost mental health services for adult industry professionals.
+In September 2021, Cam4 announced its renewed sponsorship of Pineapple Support, a non-profit organization that offers low cost mental health services for adult industry professionals.

 Campaigns

-In 2016, CAM4 commissioned a global research study from French Research firm iFop, designed to better understand female orgasm habits and the differences between nationalities.
+In 2016, Cam4 commissioned a global research study from French Research firm iFop, designed to better understand female orgasm habits and the differences between nationalities.

 To mark New York Fashion week, CAM4 formed a collaboration with jewelry designer Chris Habana to open a pop-up store on the Lower East Side of New York City.
-The store is located just around the corner from a space previously used by Louis Vuitton.
-At the night's opening, high-profile models and sexual icons like François Sagat and Amanda Lepore modeled a new jewelry collection.
-The pop-up store collaboration is open from September 5, 2019 until September 30, 2019 and aims to bring a dose of sex positivity to fashion week.
+At the night's opening, models and sex workers, including François Sagat and Amanda Lepore, modeled a new jewelry collection.

 Industry recognition

-The XBIZ Award for Live Cam Site of the Year was awarded to CAM4 in 2015.
-In 2016, CAM4.com won an Adult Webcam Award for Best European Adult Webcam Website.
-Additionally, a CAM4 co-founder was inducted into the Adult Webcam Awards Hall of Fame.
+The XBIZ Award for Live Cam Site of the Year was awarded to Cam4 in 2015.
+In 2016, Cam4 won an Adult Webcam Award for Best European Adult Webcam Site.
+Additionally, a Cam4 co-founder was inducted into the Adult Webcam Awards Hall of Fame.